 Five local students honored at Encinitas Chamber of Commerce Rising Star of the Month program

-The Encinitas Chamber of Commerce hosted its Rising Star of the Month program Tuesday, March 14, at event sponsor Piña Encinitas in the Moonlight Plaza Shopping Center.
-The honorary breakfast recognized five high school students who have demonstrated character, integrity, love of learning and involvement in school and community, and/or have overcome challenging life circumstances without compromising their education, according to a news release.
+The Encinitas Chamber of Commerce hosted its Rising Star of the Month program Jan.
+12 at event sponsor Piña Encinitas in the Moonlight Plaza Shopping Center.
+The honorary breakfast recognized five high school students who have demonstrated character, integrity, love of learning, and involvement in school and community, and/or have overcome challenging life circumstances without compromising their education, according to a news release.

 Each month during the school year, additional San Dieguito Union High School students will be celebrated at a recognition breakfast.
-All Rising Star students will all have the opportunity to apply for a scholarship which will be awarded in May 2023.
+All Rising Star students will have the opportunity to apply for a scholarship that will be awarded in May, 2023.

-The Encinitas Rising Stars honored were Pargol Mohi from Canyon Crest Academy, Rox Jimenez Hernandez from La Costa Canyon High School, Irene Aguilar from San Dieguito High School Academy, Noah Clair from Sunset High School, and Selina Majia Cristobal from Torrey Pines High School.
+The Encinitas Rising Stars honored were Daria Sopot from Canyon Crest Academy, Elizabeth “Gracie” Mineiro from La Costa Canyon High School, Lena Daitch from San Dieguito High School Academy, Veronica Hughes from Sunset, and Irini Ampelas from Torrey Pines High School (who could not attend the event due to a flight cancellation).
 Their families and local city officials were in attendance, as well as Encinitas Chamber of Commerce CEO Sherry Yardley, Encinitas Chamber of Commerce board members, and City and San Dieguito Union High School principals and district officials.

 Sign up for the Encinitas Advocate newsletter